Indiana HVAC Training Schools & Certification

 • Expected Time to Completion: AAS (1,144 hours); Certificate (400 hours)

-For some residents of Indiana, attending an HVAC program may be difficult due to time or distance restrictions.
-Luckily, residents of Indiana may qualify for one of the many online training programs in this field.
+For some Indiana residents, attending an HVAC program may be difficult due to time or distance restrictions.
+Luckily, residents may qualify for one of the many online training programs in this field.
 To learn more about the web-based options, please check out the online HVAC training page.

 HVAC Licensing in Indiana